National Residue Survey 2020–21 Chicken

 Samples are collected by authorised government officers at processing establishments from randomly selected carcases along the processing chain, in accordance with NRS requirements.

-Analytical screens covering pesticides, veterinary medicines and environmental contaminants are developed in consultation with the industry and take into account Australian registered chemicals, chemical residue profiles, historical residue results and overseas market requirements.
+Analytical screens covering pesticides, veterinary medicines and environmental contaminants are developed in consultation with the industry and take into account chemicals registered in Australia, chemical residue profiles, historical residue results and overseas market requirements.

 Chicken samples are screened for a range of chemicals, as shown in Table 1.